-An example how we work in the area around Sintang:
+An example how we work in the area around Sintang district:

-We made contracts with 610 collectors from 20 villages in West Kalimantan in Indonesia to buy their illipe nuts.
+We made contracts with over 1000 collectors from 31 villages in West Kalimantan in Indonesia to buy their illipe nuts.

 Our mission is to #StopDeforestation by developing a market for valuable rainforest products that are wild-harvested from the rainforest without damaging it.